orsenthil/senthil.learntosolveit.com-deploy/posts/2007/12/31/books-i-could-read-this-year.md

      Asimov has taken care to write fiction in a very logical way.
 For example, the team experiences "Brownian Motion" as they enter inside the body.

 14. **Out of My Comfort Zone**
-     Steve Waugh's biography.
+     {{% wikipedia article="Steve Waugh" %}}'s biography.
 While reading this, I had many fits of laughter, moments of amusement, and wonder at this simple guy with a lot of character.
 Steve is definitely one of my favorite sportspeople.
 He is very plain and direct and a very bold person too, as we can see in his autobiography.
 Good lessons on leadership and management are presented in his book.

 15. **Krishna and Gopal**

 16. **Savitri**

 17. **Buddhist Tales**
-     From the Amar Chitra Katha series, based on folklore, mythology, and ancient Indian stories.
+     From the {{% wikipedia article="Amar Chitra Katha" %}} series, based on folklore, mythology, and ancient Indian stories.
 They deal with moral values, justice, ethical leadership, and administration.
      I have more Amar Chitra Katha books to read.

 18. **The Hound of the Baskervilles**